 - a global stress test, integrated into the budget process (Strategic and financial plan), to ensure that the Group's profile meets its objectives in the event of an adverse scenario, but also to quantify the deterioration in the profitability of the Business Units in this scenario.
 The stress test system is an integral part of the ICAAP (Internal Capital Adequacy Assessment Process); - specific stress tests by type of risk or portfolio: - stress tests on credit risk complete the overall analysis with a more granular approach, and thus shed light on the fixing of risk appetite at a portfolio, activity, etc. They are also used to refine the identification, measurement and operational management of this risk. - stress tests on market activities are based on historical and hypothetical scenarios and apply to the entire Group.
 They are supplemented by specific sensitivity stress tests on certain risk factors (rates, equities, etc.) or certain activities (emerging markets, etc.).
-A stress test limit is established for these different risk measures. - stress tests assess the sensitivity of structural interest rate risk.
+A stress test limit is established for these different risk measures,

+- stress tests assess the sensitivity of structural interest rate risk.
 The exercise focuses on changes in the economic value of assets and liabilities in bank portfolios and on changes in the net interest margin generated by these assets and liabilities.
 The Group sets limits on these sensitivities in scenarios of translation and deformation (steepening and flattening) of the yield curves, - a stress test on social commitments consists of simulating the impact of variations in market risk factors (inflation, interest rate, etc.) on the Group's net position (dedicated investments minus the corresponding social commitments).
-A stress test limit is established on this indicator, - liquidity stress tests, - an assessment of operational risk under stress uses the scenario analysis and loss modeling work to calibrate the Group's capital requirement regarding operational risk, and makes it possible to understand the exposure to operational losses, including exposure to rare and severe losses not present in the history,

-(1) Risks are classified on the basis of the Group's risk taxonomy, which names and defines risk categories and their possible sub-categories.

-- stress tests of insurance activities support the process of defining the risk appetite of the Insurance Business Unit, which is based on minimum profitability and solvency targets for a central and a stressed scenario.
+A stress test limit is established on this indicator, - liquidity stress tests, - an assessment of operational risk under stress uses the scenario analysis and loss modeling work to calibrate the Group's capital requirement regarding operational risk, and makes it possible to understand the exposure to operational losses, including exposure to rare and severe losses not present in the history, - stress tests of insurance activities support the process of defining the risk appetite of the Insurance Business Unit, which is based on minimum profitability and solvency targets for a central and a stressed scenario.
 The Insurance Business Unit also uses also results from stress tests to define its hedging policy, the distribution of its assets and the dividend distribution policy; - reverse stress tests, both as part of the risk appetite and the recovery plan.
 The impact of these stress tests is typically defined by a breaking point in the solvency ratio or liquidity indicator, which poses a significant threat to the Bank.
 Hypothetical scenarios leading to this breaking point are then constructed in order to identify new weaknesses.

-In addition to internal stress test exercises, the Group is part of the sample of European banks participating in major international stress test programs piloted by the European Banking Authority (EBA) and the European Central Bank (ECB).
+In addition to internal stress test exercises, the Group is part of the sample of European banks participating in major international stress test programs piloted by the EBA (European Banking Authority) and the ECB (European Central Bank).

 More specifically on climate risk, the Group participated on a voluntary basis in exploratory climate stress exercises organised by the ACPR (Autorité de contrôle prudentiel et de résolution) and the European Banking Authority in 2020.
-A stress test coordinated by the ECB in which the Group is participating is also being performed in the first half of 2022
+A stress test coordinated by the ECB in which the Group is participating is also being performed in the first half of 2022.